 Archery is set in a beautiful spot in the woods.
 Girls learn and practice skills on both beginning targets and regulation distance targets.
 Each girl receives individual and group instruction from experienced counselors, including all safety procedures.
 The girls quickly progress to enjoy informal tournaments with each other.
 Archery is popular at Hive.

-Horseback Riding at Aloha Hive takes place at Open Acre Ranch, a local stable ten minutes from Hive.
-It is owned and operated by an experienced equestrian, Rebecca Guillette.
-Rebecca, her staff, facilities and horses provide a nice riding program for Hive campers.
+Horseback Riding at Aloha Hive takes place at local riding centers.
 Campers at all riding levels will have the opportunity to take lessons and learn skills on a trail ride.
 We suggest that your daughter sign up for no more than two riding lessons per week.
 Experience has shown us that when girls are out of camp often during each week, they miss some of the important relationship building time with other campers and the community.
 If you have questions about this, please email Director Kathy Plunkett.
-To sign up for horseback riding, please complete a sign up form on our website and then mail your payment directly to Open Acre Ranch.

 Swimming lessons are required for all girls at Hive.
 From the beginner to the advanced swimmer, counselors are trained to help girls develop skills to become better swimmers and/or continue to develop more advanced skills.
 Campers have many opportunities to put their skills to work by training for long distance swims and to participate in swim meets with other local camps.
 We welcome hot summer days when we jump in the lake to cool off on “Wacky Wednesday” for fun water games and free swim.
 We live on beautiful Lake Fairlee which provides us with an amazing backdrop to enjoy many different water activities.
 Each staff member who works on the water front has their Red Cross Life Guard Training Certificate to ensure a summer of safe and fun activities on the water.